 For obvious reasons, it is crucial to make sure that the SVGS is within the FoV of the SV at all times during the observations.
 This is especially important when applying nodding, jittering or generic offsets.
-The maximum possible distance between SVGS and target is 20 arcsec, and this only for the case that no nodding and jitter are applied.
+When preparing the observations, we strongly recommend using ObsPrep within the p2 environment (see beginning of Section 6) whenever the SVGS is not the target, as this tool automatically displays the field of view of the SV for the selected position angle on sky.